Admissions FAQs

 For the majority of projects completed during the MSTI, students will own the intellectual property related to those projects.
 Some industry-sponsored launch projects could have alternate agreements which will be discussed with students when they undertake such a project.
 If/when questions about IP arise, we work with the UW CoMotion Team to address those questions and provide guidance.

 GIX partners with a range of top local and global companies and nonprofits.
-For the final phase of the MSTI program, GIX students form interdisciplinary teams to develop high-impact projects that address real-world challenges.
-Completed in collaboration with GIX’s industry partners, which includes companies like Microsoft, T-Mobile, Meta, and many other, projects are designed to challenge students to create innovative solutions using emerging technologies.
+For the final phase of the MSTI program, MSTI students form interdisciplinary teams to develop technology projects that address real-world problems.
+Projects are completed in collaboration with GIX’s industry partners, including companies like Microsoft, T-Mobile, and Meta.
+Projects are designed to challenge students to create innovative solutions using emerging technologies and test their solutions with real users.

 The program also provides access to a large and dynamic network of mentors.
 The mentorship program is voluntary and brings together successful professionals and entrepreneurs from diverse backgrounds to help guide students with their career and professional development goals.